Table of Contents[Hide][Show]

 The below grid example showcases a single post in a one column layout, showing the image, title, and excerpt, with the image left/middle aligned and boxed styling.

 Once you come up with a block or combination of blocks that you like and know you will use often, you can save it as a pattern to use again or as a reusable block (best for blocks where the content and design will not change).

-Mai Solution and Mai Design Pack users can also use patterns from the Mai Pattern Library as a base to start from.
+Mai Theme Pro and Mai Theme Lifetime bundle owners can also use any of the 42+ block patterns from the Mai Pattern Library as a base to start from.

 The most important takeaway here is to choose a design aesthetic that you like and build off of that.
 Don’t try to do too much or get fancy with design elements, usually this just distracts from your message.

 Stock photos are totally fine to use on your website, and there are tons of examples in our showcase of great looking sites that rely on them as the only source of images.